Climate and water: will it be too dry or too wet?

 Days without water

-The report “Thirsting for a Future” by Unicef shows that there are currently 36 countries with extreme water shortage.
-Recently, major cities such as São Paulo (Brazil), Chennai (India) and Cape Town (South Africa) suffered acute water shortages.
-Last year Cape Town barely escaped from Day Zero: the day that not a single drop would come out of the tap.
+Unicef’s report “Thirsting for a Future” shows that 36 countries currently have an extreme shortage of water.
+Recently, major cities such as São Paulo (Brazil), Chennai (India) and Cape Town (South Africa) suffered from acute water shortages.
+Cape Town narrowly escaped Day Zero last year: the day when not a drop would come out of the tap.

-“There will probably be more Days Zero in the future,” Betsy Otto of the American World Resource Institute (WRI) claims in The New York Times.
-The WRI states that water stress is highest in the Middle East and North Africa – with Qatar as the absolute number one.
+“In the future there will problably be more Days Zero,” Betsy Otto from Amerikaanse World Resource Institute (WRI) states.
+The WRI states that water stress is highest in the Middle East and North Africa – with Qatar as absolute number one.

 The consequences of water scarcity